-The following guidance is to be considered when reviewing relearch protocols for which authorization is sought.
+The following guidance is to be considered when reviewing research protocols for which authorization is sought.

-- Authorization Must Be In Writing: Unlike the Content Rule, which permits the IRB to waive the requirement for written documentation of infor hed consent if certain conditions are met, the Privacy Rule provides for no exception to written documentation of authorization.
-Authorization to use and/or disclose for ctell health information for research purposes must be in writing. - Combination with Other Dockment: The authorization may be combined with the informed consent to participate in the research (or any other type of written permission for the same protocol) to form or adocument, or a may stand alone as a separate document.
-If the informed consent (or other written permission) and authorization are combined, it will be important to ensure that each or me elements required by the Privacy Rule is present. - The research authorization may not be combined with any other document, including authorization to use and disclose the protected health information created or obtained during the research for another study or authorization to place the information in a database or repository for future analysis that is not part of the original protocol (even if informed consent is obtained for both). - An authorization must include, at a minimum: - o a specific description of the protected health information to be used or disclosed; - o the name or other specific identification of the person(s), or class of persons, authorized to make the requested use or disclosure; - o the name or other specific identification of the person(s), or class of persons, to whom Columbia University may make the requested disclosure;
+- Authorization Must Be In Writing: Unlike the Common Rule, which permits the IRB to waive the requirement for written documentation of informed consent if certain conditions are met, the Privacy Rule provides for no exception to written documentation of authorization.
+Authorization to use and/or disclose protected health information for research purposes must be in writing. - Combination with Other Documents: The authorization may be combined with the informed consent to participate in the research (or any other type of written permission for the same protocol) to form one document, or it may stand alone as a separate document.
+If the informed consent (or other written permission) and authorization are combined, it will be important to ensure that each of the elements required by the Privacy Rule is present. - The research authorization may not be combined with any other document, including authorization to use and disclose the protected health information created or obtained during the research for another study or authorization to place the information in a database or repository for future analysis that is not part of the original protocol (even if informed consent is obtained for both). - An authorization must include, at a minimum: - o a specific description of the protected health information to be used or disclosed; - the name or other specific identification of the person(s), or class of persons, authorized to make the requested use or disclosure; - the name or other specific identification of the person(s), or class of persons, to whom Columbia University may make the requested disclosure;